-Wines are made at Mario’s family winery in Épila, right behind the small wine shop where Mario’s mother still sells bulk wine.
+The first Frontonio was produced in 2010 in Mario’s family winery in Épila, right behind the small wine shop where his mother still sells bulk wine.
 The winery is named after Saint Frontonio, the patron saint of the village.
 Legend has it that he was beheaded by the Romans and his head thrown in the river Ebro, yet it appeared upstream.
 Going against the current fitted in well with the three partners’ project, hence the name.

-Starting with the 2014 vintage the three friends launched their second project in Aragón: Cuevas de Arom in DO Campo de Borja, but they moved to Calatayud in time for the 2020 vintage.
+Starting with the 2015 vintage, the three friends launched their second project in Aragón: Cuevas de Arom in DO Campo de Borja, but they moved to Calatayud in time for the 2020 vintage.
 They were searching freshness from high altitude mountain vineyards.